About Us

 Position Description

-The Lower School Classroom Teacher at Annie Wright is an enthusiastic educator, passionate about supporting young students in their journey through the start of their school career.
-Leading with joy, the Lower School Classroom Teacher understands that learning foundational academic skills is equally as important as developing social and emotional skills.
-Through inquiry and discovery about themselves and the world around them, the Lower School Classroom Teacher leads the students through the Primary Years Programme.
-Guiding students on this pathway of learning includes the development of significant conceptual understandings, relevant knowledge and skills, and the attributes of a life-long learner and global citizen.
-The Lower School Classroom Teacher cultivates curiosity and exploration surrounding the themes of Who we are, How we express ourselves, Where we are in place and time, How the world works, How we organize ourselves, and Sharing the planet.
-The Lower School Classroom Teacher, in short, helps instill a sense of belonging in every student.
+Through inquiry and discovery about themselves and the world around them, the Preschool Teacher leads the students through the Primary Years Programme.
+Guiding students on this pathway of learning includes the development of conceptual understandings, relevant knowledge and skills, and the attributes of a life-long learner and global citizen.
+The Preschool Teacher cultivates curiosity and exploration surrounding the themes of Who we are, How we express ourselves, How the world works and Sharing the planet.
+The Preschool Teacher, in short, helps instill a sense of belonging in every student.

-The Lower School Classroom Teacher is skilled in differentiation and appreciates a developmental approach to learning.
-Through professional and personal experience, this person has developed a deep understanding of meeting the range of needs of children and finds joy and love in it.
-The Lower School Classroom Teacher honors the agency of each learner and incorporates their questions and interests into classroom activities and inquiries, building an awareness in each student of the learning process and their individual strengths.
-The Lower School Classroom Teacher employs strategies to help students build resilience and growth mindsets that enable them to meet challenges with tenacity and endurance.
+The Preschool Teacher honors the agency of each learner and incorporates their questions and interests into classroom activities and inquiries, building an awareness in each student of the learning process.
+The Preschool Teacher employs strategies to help students build resilience and growth mindsets that enable them to meet challenges with tenacity and endurance.
+The Preschool Teacher understands that the development of skills at this unique age can be unbalanced and works to meet the student where they are, acknowledging that the learning journey of over the course of a school year is quite remarkable for a three or four year old.
 Working with students, this person creates a nurturing and stimulating learning environment where inquiry-led and play-based learning flourishes.

-The work of a Lower School Classroom Teacher is unique and is most successful when done as part of a team.
-The Lower School Classroom Teacher actively engages with the grade level teaching teams, Specialist teachers, the Primary Years Programme Coordinator, and students in a continual process of creating, refining, implementing, and reflecting on the transdisciplinary units of inquiry that captivate, illuminate, and stretch both students and teachers.
+The work of a Preschool Teacher is unique and is most successful when done as part of a team.
+The Preschool Teacher actively engages with the Preschool teaching team, Specialist teachers, the Primary Years Programme Coordinator, and students, in a continual process of creating, refining, implementing and reflecting on the transdisciplinary units of inquiry that captivate, illuminate, and stretch both students and teachers.
 This collective work culminates in the completion of in-depth unit planners which document and hold teaching teams accountable for teaching and learning best practices.
-Through regular collaboration with the teaching team, the Student Support Team, and the family, the Lower School Classroom Teacher understands that the student is best served when they are kept at the very center.
-Drawing on their strengths and supporting the students’ whole self, the Lower School Classroom Teacher creates a positive learning environment so that all students can thrive.
+Through regular collaboration with the teaching team, the Student Support Team and the family, the Preschool teacher understands that the student is best served when they are kept at the very center.
+Drawing on their strengths and supporting the students’ whole self, the Preschool Teacher creates a positive learning environment so that all students can thrive.

 • designs and teaches PYP units and educational experiences in collaboration with other grade-level teachers, subject specialist teachers, the PYP coordinator, and learning specialists;